coding-stories/coding-stories/source/_posts/2015-08-23-continuous-delivery-with-jenkins-workflow-and-docker.markdown

 }
 ```

-Now we have built the binaries and we are ready to build the Docker image.
+This short script runs maven to build the jars and to execute the unit tests.
+Now we are ready to build the Docker image.

 Build Docker image
 ==================

-The CloudBees Docker Workflow Plugin provides a global variable `docker` which offers access to the common docker functions.
-For a comprehensive description of the plugin, you can look at the [Cloudbees guide](http://documentation.cloudbees.com/docs/cje-user-guide/docker-workflow.html).
+The CloudBees Docker Workflow Plugin provides a global variable `docker` which offers access to the common Docker functions in workflow scripts.
+For a comprehensive description of the plugin and the available commands, look at the [plugin guide](http://documentation.cloudbees.com/docs/cje-user-guide/docker-workflow.html).

 To build the image we call `build` on the `docker` variable.
-We pass two parameters: the image name (with the docker notation `[registry/]image[:tag]`) and the directory where is located the `Dockerfile`.
+Two parameters are passed: the image name (with the Docker notation `[registry/]image[:tag]`) and the directory where is located the `Dockerfile`.

 ```groovy
 node {